-- → Name of Person Submitting Certificate of Nomination: Include the name of candidate or a person designated as the presiding officer. - → Address of Person Submitting Certificate of Nomination: Include the address of the candidate or the presiding officer named in the above field. - → Printed Name of Presiding Officer: Include clearly printed name of the presiding officer. - → Signature of Presiding Officer: Include the signature of the candidate or the signature of the presiding officer of the assembly. - → Printed Name of the Secretary: Include clearly printed name of the candidate or secretary of the assembly. - \rightarrow Signature of the Secretary: Include the signature of the candidate or the secretary of the assembly.
+- → Name of Person Submitting Certificate of Nomination: Must include the name of candidate or a person designated as the presiding officer. - → Address of Person Submitting Certificate of Nomination: Must include the address of the candidate or the presiding officer named in the above field. - → Printed Name of Presiding Officer: Must include clearly printed name of the presiding officer. - → Signature of Presiding Officer: Must include the signature of the candidate or the signature of the presiding officer of the assembly. - → Printed Name of the Secretary: Must include clearly printed name of the candidate or secretary of the assembly. - → Signature of the Secretary: Must include the signature of the candidate or the secretary of the assembly.

-The following fields are completed by a Judge or Notary Public.
+The following required fields are completed by a Notary Public.

-- → State of Oregon, County of: Include the name of the county in which the Judge or Notary Public is signing the candidate filing form. - → Signed before me on: Include the date the Judge or Notary Public witnessed the Minor Political Party officer sign the candidate filing form. - \rightarrow By: Include the name of the Judge or the Notary Public. - → Judge or Notary Public-State of Oregon: Include the signature of the Judge or Notary Public.
+- → State of Oregon, County of: Include the name of the county in which the Notary Public is signing the notarization. - → Subscribed and sworn to (or affirmed) before me on: Include the date the Notary Public witnessed the presiding officer and secretary of the nominating convention of the assembly sign the candidate filing form. - → By: Include the name of the presiding officer and secretary of the nominating convention of the assembly. - → Notary Public of Oregon: Include the signature of the Notary Public.